Club Blooming

 Club Social, Cultural y Deportivo de Blooming, commonly known as Blooming, is a Bolivian professional football club from Santa Cruz de la Sierra that currently plays in the Bolivian Primera División.

 Founded in 1946, its home colours are sky blue, white and navy.
 They play at the Estadio Ramón Tahuichi Aguilera (38,000 seats).
 Its main rival is Oriente Petrolero, also from Santa Cruz.
-When they face each other in the local derby also known as Clásico Cruceño, it is considered one of the most important matches in Bolivian football due to the fanaticism and passion of its fans, as well as, the intensity of the match itself.
+When they face each other in the local derby also known as Clásico Cruceño, it is considered one of the most important matches in Bolivian football due to the fanaticism and passion of its fans, as well as the intensity of the match itself.

 History

 1946 to 1970s

-On 1 May 1946, a group of young men led by Humberto Vaca Pereyra Montaño, agreed to establish a new football club after the rupture of a previous team they had put together called "Blue Sky".
+On 1 May 1946, a group of young men, led by Humberto Vaca Pereyra Montaño, agreed to establish a new football club after the rupture of a previous team they had put together called "Blue Sky".
 In their quest to find a name, they looked for inspiration in the city of Santa Cruz's flourishing youth; therefore, they decided to name the team officially as "Club Blooming".
-In the years following its foundation, Blooming became a very successful club in the amateur league, winning several tournaments held in the region.
+In the years following its foundation, Blooming became a very successful club in the amateur league, winning several regional tournaments.
 By 1953, the board of directors determined that it was time to enhance the club's status.

 Hence, Blooming made the transition from amateur to professional football after defeating two other local teams in a short tournament.
-From that moment, the team earned the right to be a member of the Asociación Cruceña de Fútbol (ACF), a regional association which happened to be the highest football entity in the Santa Cruz department during that time.
+From that moment, the team earned the right to be a member of the Asociación Cruceña de Fútbol (ACF), a regional association that happened to be the highest football entity in the Santa Cruz department during that time.

 In 1977, the Liga de Fútbol Profesional Boliviano was born.
 The league comprised sixteen traditional clubs from all across the country, among them Blooming.
-At the time the club appointed a new chairman, his name was Roberto "Tito" Paz, a well-known and respected businessman from Santa Cruz who would transform the team into a true powerhouse in the following years.
+At the time, the club appointed a new chairman, Roberto "Tito" Paz, a well-known and respected businessman from Santa Cruz who would transform the team into a true powerhouse in the following years.
 Blooming's first official match in the league was played on 17 September 1977 in a 3–1 victory over Real Santa Cruz.